 Proper planning is required during the starting phase of preparation.
 Align your preparation strategy keeping in mind the time left for the exam and focus areas of improvement.
 Choose your areas of improvement by regularly evaluating the sections where you are scoring low.
 Devise some extra hours of practice on your focus areas but don’t lose track on your areas of strength.

-With the competition rising, getting in your dream B School is getting tougher.
-The requirement of tutor/mentor is gaining importance if you want to get above 99 percentile marks.
-Mentor will guide you throughout the preparation phase giving you key feedback and help in your decision-making process.
+With the competition rising, getting in your dream B-School is getting tougher.
+The requirement of a tutor/mentor is gaining importance if you want to get above 99 percentile marks.
+Mentors will guide you throughout the preparation phase giving you key feedback and help in your decision-making process.